CRAIG KENTON SMITH, Ph.D.

 PROFESSIONAL OBJECTIVES

-I seek new challenges and adventures in microwave, infrared, or optical remote sensing which enable continued
+I seek new challenges and adventures in passive or active microwave, infrared, or optical earth remote sensing that enable continued

-development my wide range of interests and high-level skills in physics and supporting mathematics.
+development my wide range of interests and high-level skills in physics, supporting mathematics, and systems engineering.
 I look

 forward to finding these in an environment where growth and cross-pollination are possible, the